nubificus/vaccel-docs/docs/usecases.md

 ### Build an image classification function example

-Then, we need to build a function that consumes the vAccelRT API, as exposed to the available functions.
+Then, we need to build a function that consumes the vAccel API, as exposed to the available functions.
 Check out [this](https://github.com/nubificus/stdinout/tree/vaccel) repo to get an idea of how easy it is to create a function that classifies images ;-)